solodova/PaintDB/README.md

 # PaintDB

+PaintDB is a database for molecular interactions found in Pseudomonas aeruginosa (PAO1 and PA14) involving proteins, in particular protein-protein, protein-metabolite and protein-DNA binding site interactions.
+Interactions were parsed from various existing sources including KEGG, IntAct, STRING and others (for a full list, run the web app as described below).
+Due to few experimentally verified interactions available for P. aeruginosa, additional interactions were included, mapped from orthologous proteins from E. coli K12.
+All interactions have detailed descriptions, following the standard information included using PSI-MI format.

 Note to new users:

 - PaIntDB was built using sqlalchemy, and the web app was created using Flask.
 Sqlalchemy and Flask are python packages.